 - Intentionally communicating more often with people who make me feel great!
 Seeing my friends and family, creating game days, going for lunch.
 At the same time, respecting my introvertedness (I’m not sure that’s a real word!) and desire to just stay home.
 This is a delicate balance that I work on all the time.

 - Utilizing e-cards instead of papercards, saves on time, money, and landfill waste.
 Although there are times when a sending a paper letter old-style through snail mail carries a lot of meaning.

 - Respecting my husband who is not a minimalist and is not as far along this road as I am.
 We are proof that a minimalist and not-quite-so-minimalist can live together in harmony.

-- Creating memories with my husband.
+- Creating memories with my husband, we intentionally plan adventures.

 - I take good care of my dogs.
 They are intentionally considered daily for their needs.

 - Grocery shopping with a planned menu and a list.
 Learning about how food heals the body, and helps it deal with stress makes all the difference to eating with intention.